RaviGowda29/GraniteHeat/README.md

 ## Features:

 - Fine-tune IBM's Granite 3.1 model using Hugging Face Transformers.

 - Generate synthetic data for training using PyVista and NumPy.

 - Evaluate model performance with test datasets representing unseen scenarios.

+- Experiment with instruction fine-tuning to improve model adaptability to specific tasks and enhance its performance in real-world applications.

 ## Project Structure
 ```